davidshumway/zoomie/README.md

 matches on a case by case basis instead of as a whole batch.
 Updating Zoomie to have persistent storage across tab refreshes was also helpful for us.
 We added forms to indicate which matches we would like to avoid and which matches have happened in the recent past so as to avoid them in the near future.
+The host is never sent to a breakout room, and we try to avoid matching Cohosts together.

 # Future work